iJ03l/Altschool-Cloud-Playbook/README.md

 ## Introduction

-Documetations to Altschool Cloud track problems, updated daily.
+Documetations of Altschool Cloud track problems, updated daily.
 Please give me a [star](https://github.com/iJ03l/Altschool-Cloud-Playbook) 🌟 if you like it.

 ## Sites

 -   Parent: https://altschoolafrica.com

-## Topics
+## Topics ~So far~

 -   Introduction To Linux Operating System
 -   Linux Deep Dive